KoalaSat/samiz/README.md

 ### Case C
 Following example B, everybody is enjoying Alice's cookies and starting to document their fantastic taste.
 Unfortunately, the internet connection is still facing technical difficulties and no one outside the town can hear about Alice's cookies.
-Frank leaves the party earlier to visit Faythe, a tech enthusiast, who has satellite internet connection.
+Frank leaves the party earlier to visit Faythe, a tech enthusiast, who has satellite internet connection:

 1. Faythe is running a Samiz session.
 2. The moment Frank passes through the door, their apps start synchronizing, and Faythe receives all the nostr notes everyone at the party shared about Alice's cookies.